taoroalin/traverse-text/readme.md

 Make each page render (and block render?) keep track of how long it's taken and break + resume when it takes too long

 Maybe make bracket auto close not happen when you're right in front of word??

+# Working on right now

+Seperating core state (strings & child structure) from backrefs / pagesFromTitle

+Using query params to specify page / block in site

+Storing edits / commits with uuids